bryangalani/Unity_TetrisInventory/README.md

   * (ScriptableObject), creates new asset menu in Inventory/Tetris/Item.
 It is the base script for creating Items and its derivatives.

 * TetrisListItens
-  * Contains all items prefabs that will be disponible in the game.
+  * Contains all items prefabs that will be available in the game.
 Used to drop the item without having it prefab instantiated.

 Now the most important files:

 * TetrisItemSlot (Most Important)
-  * Responsible for each slots that contains the item (item slot by itself), contain the drag actions, reescale slot size based on itemSize (X,Y), drop items.
+  * Responsible for each slot that contains the item (item slot by itself), contains the drag actions, rescale slot size based on itemSize (X, Y), drop items.
    * Be sure to change the size parameter to your own cell size.

 * TetrisSlot (Most Important)
-  * Responsible for the invisible Tetris grid, controls where have an item, free spaces, undesired positions and others.
+  * Responsible for the invisible Tetris grid, controls where have an item, free spaces, undesired positions, and others.
   * The cellSize parameter must be the same used in the size parameter in the TetrisItemSlot script.
   * maxGridX parameter is the number of slots in the horizontal line.
 (In my case I used 14).

 * TetrisUI
-  * Responsible for creating the background grid that will be behind the collected itens, creates the number of cells that were set in the TetrisInventory script.
+  * Responsible for creating the background grid that will be behind the collected items, creates the number of cells that were set in the TetrisInventory script.